 Is there a right of appeal?

 Commission for the Protection of Competition (CPC) decisions are administrative executive acts issued by a public authority.
-As such, an aggrieved party with a legitimate interest that seeks to annul a CPC decision can file for administrative recourse with the Supreme Court under Article 146 of the Constitution.
+As such, an aggrieved party with a legitimate interest that seeks to annul a CPC decision can file for administrative recourse with the competent Administrative Court under Article 146 of the Constitution.

 Do third parties have a right of appeal?